You may find yourself wondering how to get higher when smoking marijuana if you're a seasoned Cannabis-lover or just start out.

 Loose leaf is an integral part of many people’s lives.
-Whether for personal use in a social setting/singular setting or for medical purposes, it’s undeniable that loose leaf is gaining in popularity among different demographics and is fuelling a worldwide trade situation that’s a win-win for everyone.
-However, an unfortunate drawback of smoking loose leaf on a regular basis is that one tends to develop a tolerance, therefore taking a higher amount of loose leaf/THC to get high or even efficacy in terms of medicinal use.
+Whether for personal use in a social setting/singular setting or for medical purposes, it’s undeniable that marijuana is gaining in popularity among different demographics and is fueling a worldwide trade situation that’s a win-win for everyone.

 1.Make sure your environment is lit